Bama-Racing/Baja_Docs/readme.md

 ###### Circuit Diagram
 ![image](https://user-images.githubusercontent.com/16143653/119431148-ad838400-bcd7-11eb-8513-b2bc6393b547.png)

-# Fabrication Methods & Notes
+# Fabrication Methods & Miscellaneous Notes
-The following section will briefly touch on the recommended skills listed [above]() as well as some challenges in fabricating the HUD, should you choose to pursue fabricating a new unit.
+The following section will briefly touch on the recommended skills listed above, as well as some challenges in fabricating the HUD, should you choose to pursue fabricating a new unit.

 ### 3D Printing
 I base a lot of my work around 3D printing.
 It's very fast, if I plan my day well, I can go through 10 - 15 iterations of a design per day, compared to a teammate who might go through a similar number in a year.